When talking to James Blake, he mentions in passing that he’s only released one single, and I do a double take.

 “Distance played ‘Air and Lack Thereof’ on the unsigned artists section of his Rinse FM show, and luckily Jack [Dunning, a.k.a Untold] happened to be listening.
 He obviously saw something in it, and since then it’s just been great to be on board with someone who’s doing something really unique, and a label that have a really fresh approach.
 Through Hemlock I met the Hessle [Audio] guys and they’ve influenced me a lot too, especially Ben UFO.”

-Your remix of [Untold's] ‘Stop What You’re Doing’ is – genuinely – one of the most fucked up, pitch-bent, stop-the-dance-in-its-tracks songs I’ve heard in ages.
+Your remix of [Untold's] ‘Stop What You’re Doing’ is – genuinely – one of the most fucked up, stop the dance in its tracks songs I’ve heard in ages.
 When Untold played it at our night the whole place just stopped and gawped in bemusement, and everyone was talking about it after.
 How did you even do that?

 “It all stemmed from my love for the original.
 I find with remixes that if I’m really passionate about the music in the first place, then it’s worth doing, and I can make something that stands on its own.
 I always felt remixing was a form of musical homage, so I was pretty disappointed when I found out that to a lot of producers it’s often just a cash cow.